The ty module: representing types

 associated type.
 To compare them correctly, you have to normalize the types first.
 This is

-primarily a concern during HIR type checking and with all types from a TyCtxt
+primarily a concern during HIR type checking and with all types from a TyCtxt query

-(for example from tcx.type_of()
+(for example from tcx.type_of()).

-is available during type checking, .normalize(ty)
+When a FnCtxt or an ObligationCtxt is available during type checking, .normalize(ty)

 should be used on them to normalize the type.
 After type checking, diagnostics code can use

-is fine.
+There are also cases where using == on Ty is fine.
 This is for example the case in late lints

 or after monomorphization, since type checking has been completed, meaning all inference variables